Gd-godz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script 9-John_Doe changes the mode of file hello The script 10-mirror_permissions copies the mode of olleh to hello The script 11-directories_permissions adds execute permission to all subdirectories of current directory for owners, group owners and other users
+This script creates a directory with permissions 751